eagba5/Hello-world/README.md

 # Hello-world
 #Algorithms
-My name is eliab agbavor. im an internnig junior web developer
+My name is Eliab Agbavor.
+I'm an internnig junior web developer at Code Koalas.
+I'm just having the sdtart of my life.